casserole27/choreslist/README.md

 - built it from "scratch"
 - follow the design spec
 [Figma file](https://www.figma.com/file/C99iu5lAQ2RAELrXrjrULv/Choreslist-(Copy)?node-id=0%3A1&t=2tDh96MyqAzYAwVp-0)
-- can't add empty chore
+- can't add empty chore  Idea: "required in input tag"
 - make sure you use
    - addEventListener()
+   - X symbol double-click removes all chores
    - innerHTML
    - Template strings
-   - localStorage
+   - localStorage - make sure they are remembered by the browser

 Stretch goals
 - can't add existing chore
 - click on individual chores to remove from list
 - show a random GIF when all chores are completed

+Personal stretch goal
+- responsive design

 Ideas
 - conditionals
+- render <li> items in JS
+- show GIF - Pumpkin's meme picker

  ### Screenshot